 Our body’s musculature is what gives us shape, good posture, firm bum cheeks.
 Muscles are also a massive calorie-consuming engine.
 A well-toned, well-nourished body burns more calories throughout the day than a starved one which endures nothing more than low intensity cardio.

 We now know that body weight isn’t always a good measure of health.
 Yes, it plays a part in monitoring overall wellbeing but it isn’t necessarily a figure to be lowered.
 Women who train correctly and eat well often experience the counterintuitive reality of increased body weight whilst losing inches off their waist and hips.

-Quite simple, healthy muscle tissue weighs far more than body fat.
+Quite simply, healthy muscle tissue weighs far more than body fat.
 Watch the grease and fat from cooking float on top of the washing up bowl, then drop a piece of raw steak in.
 The steak sinks like a stone.